lei-zhang/socialRL/README.md

 Code for Zhang^, Lengersdorff^, Mikus, Gläscher, & Lamm (2019, biorxiv).
 Frameworks, pitfalls, and suggestions of using reinforcement learning models in social neuroscience. (^Equal contributions)

-Note: contents are under construction.
-Will be updated soon.

 This repository contains
 ```
 ├─ code                 # Matlab & R code to run the analyses and produce figures